Lumber Prices Hit Two-Year High in July

 “The housing metrics coming out of the first wave of the virus show an insatiable need for housing and have exposed the major issues that existed pre-COVID that still exist today — a shortage of existing-home inventory, a finite housing labor pool to actually build new homes, and a shortage of entry-level homes to satisfy the entry-level home buyer,” says Kuta.

 Now lumber mills are playing catch-up, with prices spiking accordingly.
-It will likely take some time before mills increase their output to match these new levels of demand.
+It will likely take some time before mills increase their output to match these new levels of demand and end the lumber shortage.

 “Stopping and then restarting production, similar to flipping a light switch on/off, doesn’t work in the real world of sawmill production,” Kuta says.